Couchers-org/couchers/site/markdown/solutions/profit-and-incentives-sol.md

 ### Donations

 We hope to attract donations from users of this platform.
 Many users of CouchSurfing have expressed that they would rather pay donations rather than the forced contributions that have been demanded now.
 Donations are an excellent source of income in that they incentivise the platform into making a better experience for its users.
 The better the experience, the more likely it is that they donate.
 The downside is they can be unpredictable and unreliable.

+### Grants

+We may be able to find organisations or governmental programs that give grants to non-profits.
+However they may prove extremely difficult to find, require substantial effort and time to secure, require some fulfilment by the platform, and may just be a one-off payment.

 ### Advertising and selling user data